STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 The Company Secretary is responsible for ensuring that the Board procedures are followed, and that applicable rules and regulations are complied with.
 The Company Secretary is also responsible for coordinating and distributing materials for Board meetings and shareholder meetings.
 All Directors have access to the Company Secretary.
 The Company Secretary is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
 The appointment and removal of the Company Secretary is a matter reserved for the Board.

-The Board has established Compliance, Remuneration, Nominations and Audit Committees and provides additional disclosure on pages 25-31of the 2018 Report and Accounts in relation the work of the board committees undertaken during the year, including the audit committee report and the remuneration committee report.
+The Board has established Compliance, Remuneration, Nominations and Audit Committees and provides additional disclosure on pages 28-31 of the 2019 Report and Accounts in relation the work of the board committees undertaken during the year, including the audit committee report and the remuneration committee report.

 The Compliance Committee meets monthly and is responsible for ensuring that all governance policies are administered, reviewed and complied with across the Group.
 Michael Riedl, the Chief Financial Officer of the Group, chairs this committee and provides conduit between the Board and the Compliance Committee.
 This ensures timely decisions and challenges are communicated to the Board.
 In addition, a formal summary report relating to the activities of the Compliance Committee is produced at Board meetings.